MANY SURFACE PREPARATION OPTIONS

 GRAINING – A grained, brushed or satin surface, plus anodizing, yields a high-tech satin look.
 Grained or blasted finishes are a practical method to remove surface irregularities while imparting a quality textured finish prior to applying a protective coating.

 BLASTING – A variety of abrasive substances are used to break up or remove surface irregularities.
 It is also useful for light deburring.
-This technique creates nonreflective finish, within a range of controlled textures, which may then be anodized.
+This technique creates a nonreflective finish, within a range of controlled textures, which may then be anodized.